 State of Georgia Incentives

 Business incentives in Georgia drive business growth.
 The Georgia Department of Economic Development portfolio begins with a tax credit to spur job creation and includes an array of other credits for investing in R&D, shipping through ports, and making key expansion investments.
-Georgia tax exemptions are just as robust:.
+Georgia tax exemptions are just as robust.
 They can save you lots of money in startup and operating costs.
-All of this is anchored by a 5.75% corporate tax rate based on single-factor apportionment.

 - LOW CORPORATE TAXES: Georgia was the first southeastern state to pass single-factor corporate tax apportionment.